francisdavey/physics/planning/leibniz.md

 - [ ] Notation: is dy/dx a function of x?
-How do you indicate applying it — dy/dx(1)? dy/dx|_{x=1}? — and why plain dy/dx is fine most of the time *because of* the approach being taken (this resolves the friend's "what type is y" objection) — status: idea
+How do you indicate applying it — dy/dx(1)? dy/dx|_{x=1}? — and why plain dy/dx is fine most of the time *because of* the approach being taken (this resolves the friend's "what type is y" objection)

 ## DIGRESSION
 #### Inexact variables
 - Example: s, not defined everyewhere on the plane, but each point on a curve can have s defined.
 - If we don't want to assume a base point, we have a "torsor".
 - d works fine, because we only care about subtraction.
-- Example: W. worse than s because of loops and that it can subtract as well as add.
-But this is not a problem ina  small enough neighbourhood.
+- Example: W (work in thermodynamics) is worse than s because of loops and that it can subtract as well as add.
+But this is not a problem in a small enough neighbourhood.
 Co-germ differentials only care about small neighbourhoods.
 - REMARK: mentioning torsors sometimes would be useful because primitives of functions aka "indefinite integrals" are also torsors.
 ### Curvature
-- Curvature via second order — hook: "what does the *next* term buy you,
+- Curvature via second order — hook: "what does the *next* term buy you.
+This is a way of showing how one can manipulate differentials at higher order to get a nice formula without thinking about functions at all.
+- What curvature is in Newtonian tems (intersections of normals)
+- Why that is the same thing as rate of change of angle wrt distance along curve
-- geometrically?".
+- Geometrically?".
 It can illustrate how pleasant it is to play with d.
 You can just apply d to tan theta=dy/dx and the rest follows very easily algebraically
   - MATH: tan theta = dy / dx
   - d(tan theta) = sec^2 theta d theta; d(dy/dx) = frac(d x d^2 y - d y d ^2 x, d x^2)
   - sec theta = dx / ds
   - d theta = frac(d x d^2 y - d y d ^2 x, d s^2)
   - ds^2 = dx^2 + dy^2
   - d theta = frac(d x d^2 y - d y d ^2 x, dx^2 + dy^2)
   - d theta / d s =
+- Useful to point out that theta and s are have order zero.
+### Infinitessimals
+- hook: how do we have infinitely short sides without having infinitesimal numbers? "safe," makes minimal ontological demands
+- Idea of ininitesimaly small lines making curves polygons (old) v infinitesimally small numbers (newer with Leibniz).
+- Can introduce free infinitesimals.
+Does not tell you anything beyond polynomials in them(?).
+If we had a model we could do more.
+-  Hardy on growth-rate infinitesimals (early 20th c. calculus texts defining infinitesimals as classes of function by growth rate)
+- Robinson / nonstandard analysis — hook: still needed/ Why do we need this?
+- Nilpotents, and Grothendieck's desire for a "double point" — hook: a genuinely motivating picture for why algebraic geometry wants nilpotents at all
 ### MISC
 - [ ] Why 1-forms don't work (no access to higher derivatives), why forms really don't work (even if integrable, you can make a foliation and then convert all forms to scalars via Hodge duality and then take a d of them, but you need parametrisation for all that - is this true?
 Can it be fleshed out.
 Note: it was my original model but it may illustrate why you can't get away from the parameter).

 - [ ] A bonus point is that things like ds =dx^2 +dy^2 are natural and in SR you can just do tau = (similar) and derive d tau/dt = gamma (or 1/gamma) directly again just using algebra.
-All type checks nicely.

-- [ ] Hardy on growth-rate infinitesimals (early 20th c. calculus texts defining infinitesimals as classes of function by growth rate) — hook: how do we have infinitely short sides without having infinitesimal numbers? "safe," makes minimal ontological demands  — status: idea
-- [ ] Robinson / nonstandard analysis — hook: still needed — status: idea
-- [ ] Nilpotents, and Grothendieck's desire for a "double point" — hook: a genuinely motivating picture for why algebraic geometry wants nilpotents at all — status: idea
+All type checks nicely (see inexactnes. tau is a famous example of an inexact quantity.
+See twin paradox (a future physics blog).

+-
 - [ ] Once we explore "things like ds" we realise we can do inexact differentials, but we didn't know what they were.
 - [ ] Explain exactness simply via thing like potentials and voltage.
 This leads to small-delta notation
 - [ ] Small-delta notation for inexact differentials → brief discussion of exactness — hook: still needed — status: idea